-Gishwati Mukura National Park is situated in the northwestern part of Rwanda near the towns of Rubavu and Karongi, it is found in the Rutsiro and Ngororero districts covering an area space of 35.5 square Kilometers, Gishwati is newest of conservation protected areas of Rwanda gazette recently in 2016 managed under the Rwanda Development board, it is placed at an altitude between 2000-3000m above sea level.
-The park is one of the few remaining places in Rwanda with a rich biodiversity of the great Albertine region along the Congo Nile basin offering beautiful scenic views, the natural conservation area extends to the Mukura national game park both of which have a terrible history of degradation for human settlements, clearance pf the forest area kept going forward for instance during the 1930’s the forest ran up to 700 square Kilometers but is now only at approximately 6 kilometers squared hence the need for conservation which has resulted to an extension of the park area.
+The 35.5 square kilometre Gishwati Mukura National Park is located in the Rutsiro and Ngororero districts in the northwest of Rwanda, close to the towns of Rubavu and Karongi.
+Gishwati is the newest of the conservation protected areas listed in the Rwanda Gazette, having just been established in 2016 and is run by the Rwanda Development Board.
+It is situated at an altitude of between 2000 and 3000 metres above sea level.
+The park is one of the last surviving areas in Rwanda that preserves the enormous Albertine region’s biodiversity coupled with stunning natural scenery.
+The national park extends to the Mukura national game park, both of which have a terrible history of degradation due to human habitations.
+Clearance of the forest area continued to advance; for example, in the 1930s, the forest covered up to 700 square Kilometres but is now only at about 6 kilometres squared; as a result, the need for conservation has led to an expansion of the park area.

 The vegetation of Gishwati Mukura National Park is characterized by the mixed forest, bamboo forest, swampy forest and the grassland there a variety of tree species including the hagenia abyssinica, giant tree fans, Carapa grand flora, Harungana Montana, Prunus Africana, and many more are common species of the national park, these have been very persistent to any conditions with great ecological functions in the forest, the carapa Grandi flora- known to the locals as ‘Umushwati” is dotted almost everywhere in the park hence naming it after the tree species.